Highest Score in MCAT

 - Biological Sciences: Consists of 52 multiple choice questions

 - Verbal Reasoning: Consists of 40 questions

 For anyone who is new to it, the scoring process will be the most confusing aspect of the test but if you are aiming for Medical School Admissions you have to understand how what you answer in the test is converted to the score given to you and how you can maximize your scores to achieve the highest test scores.
 There are three aspects of an MCAT score.
 They are:

 - The MCAT scores on the comparative scale and

 - The MCAT Writing Sample alphabetical scores

 1. The MCAT Actual Scores:

 The questions in the first three sections of the test i.e. the Physical Sciences section, the Biological Sciences section, and the Verbal Reasoning section are equally valued.
 No marks are deducted for wrong answers.
-The MCAT actual score is the sum total of the marks from the correctly answered questions.
+The actual test score is the sum total of the marks from the correctly answered questions.
 Therefore, if you have answered 100 questions correctly then your actual score or your total is 100.
-A high total score does not necessarily determine highest MCAT scores.
+A high total score does not necessarily determine highest scores of the test.
 These are merely totals.